slazun/robo-advisor/README.md

 ## Running the App

 This application runs off of an API from AlphaVantage.
 It is necessary for you to obtain your own unique API key in order to run this application.
-You can obtain your key [here](https://www.alphavantage.co/documentation/#daily).
+You can obtain your key [here](https://www.alphavantage.co/).
 Please follow the instructions below to ensure your personal key is secure.

+1. Obtain your AlphaVantage API key and store it somewhere secure.
+Do not store it anywhere public or visible
+2. Create a file called ".env" in your project repository
+3. In the .env file, create a variable called ALPHAVANTAGE_API_KEY.
+4. Set this vairable equal to your secure API key in the .env file only.
+Do not put your key in the .py file directly.
+Ex: ALPHAVANTAGE_API_KEY="abc123" where "abc123" is replaced by your API key

+The ALPHAVANTAGE_API_KEY variable is referenced in the robo-advisor.py file and will pull your key into the application to run it without displaying the key.